 In September 2011, General Dynamics Bath Iron Works received a $1.8bn fixed-price-incentive contract to build DDG 1001 and DDG 1002.
-The contract excludes the superstructure of DDG 1001 which is being built by Northrop Grumman’s spun-off shipbuilding arm Huntington-Ingalls Industries.
-DDG 1001 is expected to be delivered in December 2015 and DDG 1002 in February 2018.
+The contract excludes the superstructure of DDG 1001, which is being built by Northrop Grumman’s spun-off shipbuilding arm Huntington-Ingalls Industries.

-Unlike previous classes of destroyer, which were primarily to counter deep-water threats, the DD 21’s primary mission would be to provide land attack support for ground forces and carry out traditional destroyer missions of anti-air, anti-surface and undersea warfare.
+Unlike previous classes of the destroyer, which were primarily to counter deep-water threats, the DD 21’s primary mission would be to provide land-attack support for ground forces and carry out traditional destroyer missions of anti-air, anti-surface and undersea warfare.

-DDG 1000 will have a ‘tumblehome’ hull form, i.e. a design in which hull slopes inward from above the waterline.
-This will significantly reduce the radar cross section since such a slope returns a much less defined radar image rather than a more hard-angled hull form.
+DDG 1000 has a ‘tumblehome’ hull form, a design in which hull slopes inward from above the waterline.
+This significantly reduces the radar cross-section since such a slope returns a much less defined radar image rather than a more hard-angled hull form.

-Harris Corporation has been awarded a contract for the development of the common data link (CDL) X/Ku-band phased array antenna systems, which will be integrated into the integrated deckhouse assembly.
-The multibeam electronically-steered antenna will allow connectivity with up to eight CDL terminals.
+Harris Corporation has been awarded a contract for the development of the common data link (CDL) X/Ku-band phased array antenna systems, which are integrated into the integrated deckhouse assembly.
+The multi-beam electronically steered antenna allows connectivity with up to eight CDL terminals.

-DDG 1000 will have a crew of 142, including the aviation detachment.
+DDG 1000 has a crew of 158, including the aviation detachment.
 This represented major theoretical cost saving compared to crew levels of 330 on Spruance destroyers and 200 on Oliver Hazard Perry frigates.

 In November 2007, Raytheon IDS was awarded the contract as the prime mission systems integrator for all electronic and combat systems.

-The combat system will be based on the total ship computing environment (TSCE) utilising open architecture, standardised software and commercial-off-the-shelf (COTS) hardware.
-Raytheon delivered more than six million lines of software for the DDG 1000 Zumwalt-class destroyer programme in January 2013.
+The combat system is based on the total ship computing environment (TSCE), utilising open architecture, standardised software and commercial-off-the-shelf (COTS) hardware.
+Raytheon delivered more than six million lines of software for the DDG 1000 Zumwalt class destroyer programme in January 2013.

 General Dynamics is responsible for the common enterprise display system (CEDS).

-DDG 1000 will have a sensor and weapons suite optimised for littoral warfare and for network-centric warfare.
-Northrop Grumman has put forward a solution based on a peripheral vertical launch system (PVLS).
+DDG 1000 features a sensor and weapons suite optimised for littoral warfare and for network-centric warfare.
+Northrop Grumman has proposed a solution based on a peripheral vertical launch system (PVLS).

-The solution consists of 20 four-cell PVLS situated round the perimeter of the deck, rather than the usual centrally located VLS.
+The solution consists of 20 four-cell PVLS situated around the perimeter of the deck, rather than the usual centrally located VLS.
 This would reduce the ship’s vulnerability to a single hit.

-The advanced vertical launch system (AVLS) that forms the basis of the PVLS is being developed by BAE Systems Land and Armaments and Raytheon and has been designated the mk57 VLS.
+The advanced vertical launch system (AVLS) that forms the basis of the PVLS was developed by BAE Systems Land and Armaments and Raytheon and has been designated the mk57 VLS.

-Missile systems under consideration include tactical tomahawk (intended to succeed Tomahawk TLAM), standard missile SM-3 and the evolved Sea Sparrow missile (ESSM) for air defence.
+Missile systems include tactical tomahawk (intended to succeed Tomahawk TLAM), standard missile SM-3 and the evolved Sea Sparrow missile (ESSM) for air defence.

-BAE Systems Land and Armaments has been awarded the contract to develop the EDM for the ship’s advanced gun system (AGS), building on development work carried out for DD-21.
+BAE Systems Land and Armaments was awarded the contract to develop the EDM for the ship’s advanced gun system (AGS), building on development work carried out for DD-21.

-It will be equipped with a fully automated weapon handling and storage system and a family of advanced munitions and propelling charges, including the GPS-guided long-range land attack projectile (LRLAP).
-Up to 900 rounds of LRAP ammunition will be carried.
+It is equipped with a fully automated weapon handling and storage system and a family of advanced munitions and propelling charges, including the GPS-guided long-range land-attack projectile (LRLAP).
+Up to 900 rounds of LRAP ammunition is carried.

-Lockheed Martin has been awarded the contract for the LRAP EDM.
+Lockheed Martin was awarded the contract for the LRAP EDM.

-The family of munitions is expected to include land attack and ballistic projectiles.
+The family of munitions includes land attack and ballistic projectiles.
 Technologies derived from the US Navy’s extended-range guided munition (ERGM), the US Army 155mm XM-982 projectiles and the DTRA 5in projectile are being studied for incorporation into the projectile suite.

-BAE Systems Land and Armaments is developing advanced gun barrel technologies for the new AGS, with improvements to barrel life, overall system performance and life-cycle costs.
+BAE Systems Land and Armaments developed advanced gun barrel technologies for the new AGS with improvements to barrel life, overall system performance and lifecycle costs.

-The ship’s close-in gun system (CIGS) will be the BAE Systems Land and Armaments 57mm mk110 naval gun.
+The ship’s close-in gun system (CIGS) is the BAE Systems Land and Armaments 57mm mk110 naval gun.
 The gun has a firing rate of 220 rounds a minute and range of 14km (nine miles).
-Raytheon IDS is supplying the ship’s electro-optical / infrared suite which has five Lockheed Martin sensors and will provide 360° surveillance and gun fire control.
+Raytheon IDS is supplying the ship’s electro-optical / infrared suite, which has five Lockheed Martin sensors and provides 360° surveillance and gunfire control.

-Radar and sonar aboard the Zumwalt Class destroyer
+Radar and sonar on board the Zumwalt Class destroyer

-The radar suite will consist of a dual-band radar for horizon and volume search - a Lockheed Martin S-band volume search radar (VSR) integrated with the AN/SPY-3 multifunction radar already being developed by Raytheon for the US Navy.
-The two radars are to be integrated at waveform level for enhanced surveillance and tracking capability.
+The radar suite comprises dual-band radar for horizon and volume search, a Lockheed Martin S-band volume search radar (VSR) integrated with the AN/SPY-3 multifunction radar already being developed by Raytheon for the US Navy.
+The two radars are to be integrated at the waveform level for enhanced surveillance and tracking capability.